lallaria/MultiworldGG/worlds/apeescape/docs/setup_en.md

 BizHawk support.
 - Ape Escape (USA) ISO or BIN/CUE.
 - [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory) 2.7 or later.
 Other emulators are not supported.
 - The latest `apeescape.apworld` file.
 You can find this on the [Releases page](https://github.com/Thedragon005/Archipelago-Ape-Escape/releases/latest).
-Put this in your `MultiworldGG/custom_worlds` folder.
+Put this in your `Archipelago/custom_worlds` folder.
+This is only needed if you are not using the released MWGG client.

 ### Configuring BizHawk